sigsum/sigsum-go/doc/tools.md

 If submission to the first log fails, or polling for the required proof material times out, `sigsum-submit` tries the next log.

-On submission success, the Sigsum proof is written to standard output, or to the file specified with the `-o` option.
+On submission success, the Sigsum proof is written to respective output file, as described above.

 ## Verifying a leaf request

-If neither a signing key (`-k`) or policy file (`-p`) is provided, `sigsum-submit` reads a leaf request from standard input, and verifies the syntax and signature, but there is no output.
+If neither a signing key (`-k`) or policy file (`-p`) is provided, `sigsum-submit` reads the leaf request(s) on the command line, or read from standard input.
+Syntax and signatures are verified, but there is no output, just the exit code to signal sucess or failure.

 ## Examples